Out of the Ordinary

 Out of the Ordinary: True Tales of Everyday Craziness is British journalist Jon Ronson's fourth book.
 The essays in Out of the Ordinary were first published in The Guardian.
 The pieces in Out of the Ordinary are mostly about Ronson's domestic life.

 Contents

 The book is divided into three parts.
 In part one, Ronson describes his parents commissioning an artist to paint a family portrait, a trip to meet Santa with his son Joel, almost finding God, and a diary-style recasting of Ronson's "Out of the Ordinary" Guardian column.

-]Part two consists of a pair of essays about the court system—the "Who Wants to Be A Millionaire" trial surrounding a sound expert's allegations that 36 coughs were made by one person during an episode of the show supposedly won by cheats and the case of Jonathan King, who responded to charges that he sexually molesting underage boys by comparing himself to Oscar Wilde.
+Part two consists of a pair of essays about the court system—the "Who Wants to Be A Millionaire" trial surrounding a sound expert's allegations that 36 coughs were made by one person during an episode of the show supposedly won by cheats and the case of Jonathan King, who responded to charges that he sexually molested underage boys by comparing himself to Oscar Wilde.